Netherlands American Cemetery: Architecture and layout

-Commemoration
+Commemorations and displays

 In the demands of the end of World War II, the relationship between the Margraten community of south Limburg and the American military community involved in the construction, deconstruction and reconstruction of The Netherlands American Cemetery has led to the attention to those buried in the cemetery on the part of the surrounding community.
 In 1945, an official of the village suggested that each of the graves and memorial names be adopted by families and individuals, and each has remained adopted into the 21st century.
 Many adoptions by citizens of the Netherlands and Belgium are passed down through family generations, and in 2021 there was a waiting list of those who wished to take up lapsed adoptions.
 The adoption program, which exists in various forms for most of the American cemeteries in Europe is administered by The Foundation for Adopting Graves American Cemetery Margraten.

-Each year on the Dutch Memorial Day commemorations take place in the cemetery.
+Each year, on the Dutch Memorial Day, commemorations take place in the cemetery.
 In 2005, President George W. Bush became the first American president to visit the cemetery.
 The following quote is from a speech President Bush gave that day:

 On this peaceful May morning we commemorate a great victory for liberty, and the thousands of white marble crosses and Stars of David underscore the terrible price we pay for that victory.
 For the Americans who rest here, Dutch soil provides a fitting home.
 It was from a Dutch port that many of our pilgrim fathers first sailed for America.
 It was a Dutch port that gave the American flag its first gun salute.
 It was the Dutch who became one of the first foreign nations to recognize the independence of the new United States of America.
 And when American soldiers returned to this continent to fight for freedom, they were led by a President (Roosevelt) who owed his family name to this great land.

 In 2008, the Legacy of the War Heritage Program of the Dutch government and the Association of Margraten Local History Organizations supported an oral history project, Akkers van Margraten (Fields of Margraten), with a resulting book, From Farmland to Soldiers Field and the television documentary Akkers van Margraten.